grip-on-software/monetdb-import/Database_structure.md

         is NULL if nobody is assigned, which is the case for TFS pull requests.
     -   **upvotes** - INT: Number of votes from the development team in support of the merge request.
+This is NULL if the review system does not support votes or they could not be obtained for the request.
     -   **downvotes** - INT: Number of votes from the development team against the merge request.
+This is NULL if the review system does not support votes or they could not be obtained for the request.
     -   **created_date** - TIMESTAMP: Time at which the merge request is created.
+This is NULL if the creation time of the request could not be obtained.
     -   **updated_date** - TIMESTAMP: Time at which the merge request received an update (a merge request note or update to the request details).
+This is NULL if the update time of the request could not be obtained.
     -   **sprint_id** - INT - reference to sprint.sprint_id: The sprint
         in which the merge request was made, based on date intervals.
-If the created date is not matched to a sprint, then this is 0.
+If the created date is not matched to a sprint, then this is 0 or NULL.
 In the case of overlapping sprints, the latest sprint that still contains the date is used.

 -   **merge_request_review**: A vote given by a reviewer to a pull